OpenAstroTech/OpenAstroTracker-Desktop/ASCOM.Driver/OpenAstroTracker/README.txt

 Testing
 -------
+ * 6.6.6.8 Conformance Test (2024-Jan-20)
+    - Telescope: All tests passed, no errors, no warnings, 8 issues.
+    - Focuser:  All tests passed, no errors, no warnings, no issues.

  * 6.6.6.7 Conformance Test (2024-Jan-19)
     - Telescope: All tests passed, no errors, no warnings, 8 issues.
     - Focuser:  All tests passed, no errors, no warnings, no issues.